TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md.md

 Both single macros from M, S and T 1-24 and linked macros can be used for the timers - if a linked macro is used add a number 1* to 8* instead of 1 to 8.
 The Timers are programmed as Time-Fire-Time-Fire.
 There will be an option later to change this to Fire-Time-Fire-Time for the Repeat timers.
-The two real-time (using the Pico 2's TimeLib SW Clock) timers are configured by first setting the Clock Time by sending the string <tyymmddwhhmm> -> <t22110341439> is Thursday 3 Nov 2022 at 14h30.
+The two real-time (using the Pico's HW RTC or Clock) timers are configured by first setting the Clock Time by sending the string <tyymmddwhhmm> -> <t22110341439> is Thursday 3 Nov 2022 at 14h30.
 Then set the alarm time by sending the string <ayymmddwhhmm> -> <a22110601439> is Sunday 6 Nov 2022 at 14h30.
 To send a repeat macro every 1 minute send <a-1-1-1--1-1> (the double -- is for the day of week not significant), and associate with it 5 [R-C].
 The clock time and alarm time are sent to a serial terminal and displayed in the status bar by pressing [Cgf] twice.
 Can use a *code *tx*yymmddwhhmm to send all the clock values else send these either manually using a serial terminal or use a Proccessing script, or a scheduled task powershell script.
-Note that the Pico 2 does not have a HW RTC.
+Note that the Pico has a HW RTC but does not have a dedicated battery backup for its HW RTC.

 The Repeat-only mode (i.e send macro fixed number of times with a delay or no delay, is not implemented as yet.